Trump announces increased tariffs on China in latest trade war salvo

 "For many years China (and many other countries) has been taking advantage of the United States on Trade, Intellectual Property Theft, and much more.
 Our Country has been losing HUNDREDS OF BILLIONS OF DOLLARS a year to China, with no end in sight," Trump tweeted.
 "Sadly, past Administrations have allowed China to get so far ahead of Fair and Balanced Trade that it has become a great burden to the American Taxpayer.
 As President, I can no longer allow this to happen!"

-The move came hours after Beijing said it would hike tariffs on $75 billion in U.S. imports, escalating a conflict over trade and technology that threatens to tip a fragile global economy into recession.
+The move came hours after Beijing said it would hike tariffs on $75 billion in U.S. imports, escalating a conflict over trade and technology that threatens to tip a fragile global economy into a recession.

 TRADE WAR EXPLODES AS TRUMP CLASHES WITH US FIRMS OVER 'ORDER' TO ABANDON TIES, BLOCK FENTANYL SHIPMENTS